 You can move between the rounds using the next and the previous buttons.

 The Preview Screen, located in the top right of the interface will display items as you work.
-After you complete making the lesson, the Preview screen provides a way to play the lesson and check if any changes are needed.
+After you complete making the lesson activity, the Preview screen provides a way to play the lesson activity and check if any changes are needed.

 In the Text section, located beneath the Preview Screen you can select the font, font size, font color, and font shadow.